danielemaddaluno/gradle-jcenter-publish/README.md

 3. Register to [Sonatype](https://issues.sonatype.org/secure/Dashboard.jspa), i registered with username `danielemaddaluno`

 4. In the [Sonatype OSS Repository](https://issues.sonatype.org/secure/Dashboard.jspa) I registered a project opening a new Issue:<br>
-`Create → Create Issue → Community Support - Open Source Project Repository Hosting → New Project) with groupid com.github.danielemaddaluno`<br>
+`Create → Create Issue → Community Support - Open Source Project Repository Hosting → New Project → with groupid com.github.danielemaddaluno`<br>
 Remember that "only one JIRA issue per top-level groupId is necessary.
 You have all the necessary permissions to deploy any new artifacts to this groupId or any sub-groups".

 5. Register to Bintray with a `username`, the one used by me is: `danielemaddaluno`